-54. Defendants' use of material protected by Plaintiff's Asserted Copyrights for the promotion, marketing, offering for sale, and the sale of knockoff Asserted Products has created and is creating a likelihood of confusion, mistake, and deception among the general public as to false affiliation, connection, or association with Plaintiff's Asserted Brand or the false origin, sponsorship, or approval of Defendants' inferior products under Plaintiff's Asserted Brand.
+54. Defendants' use of material protected by Plaintiff's Copyrights for the promotion, marketing, offering for sale, and the sale of knockoff Products has created and is creating a likelihood of confusion, mistake, and deception among the general public as to false affiliation, connection, or association with Plaintiff's brand or the false origin, sponsorship, or approval of Defendants' inferior products under Plaintiff's brand.

-55. By using Plaintiff's Asserted Brand Copyrights in connection with Defendants' sale of knockoff products, Defendants create a false designation of origin and a misleading representation of fact as to the origin and sponsorship of Defendants' inferior quality products.
+55. By using Plaintiff's Brand Copyrights in connection with Defendants' sale of knockoff products, Defendants create a false designation of origin and a misleading representation of fact as to the origin and sponsorship of Defendants' inferior quality products.